joseBC377/joseBC377/README.md

 <h3 align="center"> Enginer System| Fullstack | Passionate about new technologies</h3>

 <h2>💫 About Me: </h2>
-I am Jose Balcázar, a Systems Engineering student from Peru, interested in web development, software development, and data analysis.
+I am Jose Balcazar, a Systems Engineering student from Peru, interested in web development, software development, and data analysis.
 <ul>
   <li>💻 I have worked on web development projects and desktop applications.</li>
   <li>🐍 I also explore automation and data analysis with Python.</li>